About the Raleigh Astronomy Club (RAC)

 RAC normally has two meetings every month.
-One meeting is an indoor meeting, held on the second or fourth Thursday of the month, where members share their astronomical interests, listen to guest lecturers, and learn about club activities.
-Indoor meetings occur at the North Carolina Museum of Natural Sciences at 7:00PM.
-The other meeting is an observation session at various dark sky sites on the second or fourth Friday of the month, dependent on the moon phase).
+One meeting is an indoor meeting, held on the second or fourth Friday of the month, where members share their astronomical interests, listen to guest lecturers, and learn about club activities.
+Indoor meetings are currently helf at the Crafts Center on the NC State campus beginning at 7:30PM.
+The other meeting is an observation session at our “darker” sky site on the opposite second or fourth Friday of the month, dependent on the moon phase.
 Please note that observing sessions are dependent on the weather, so please check back on the web site the day of the observing session to see the status.

 In addition, RAC has special interest groups that meet separately to discuss particular aspects of amateur astronomy, such as astronomical imaging (astrophotography).
-For more information see the Meetings page.
+For more information see the Club Calendar.

-For over three decades, we have helped members learn more about all aspects of astronomy and make connections with others interested in amateur astronomy.
+For over four decades, we have helped members learn more about all aspects of astronomy and make connections with others interested in amateur astronomy.